 Valentine's Day can be difficult for a lot of people.
-It can trigger many people who’ve suffered abuse from a partner rather than love and tenderness.
-No amount of flowers and chocolate, whether from a loving new partner or bought for oneself, can make up for that.
-Since Valentine’s Day evokes an idealized notion of love, it can remind victims and survivors of good or bad times they had with an abuser.
+The way Valentine's Day is associated with celebration of being in love causes individuals who have been and are in abusive relationships to have a negative experience.
+Specifically, for survivors and victims of abusive relationships, it can trigger who have suffered abuse from their partner rather than love and tenderness.
+No amount of flowers and chocolate from a loving new partner or bought by oneself can make up for the abuse experienced.
+Since Valentine’s Day evokes an idealized notion of love, it can remind victims and survivors of the good or bad times faced with an abuser.

-For people recovering from abuse and trauma, the healing process is a gradual process, and however you want to deal with the effects is valid.
-But it’s also important to acknowledge that while what happened to you may have left scars, those scars don’t have to define the day, event, or object you associate with them.
+For victims recovering from an abusive relationship, the healing process is highly gradual.
+While being on the journey to recover, it is important to acknowledge the scars you have now does not define the day, event, or object you associate with.
 You have the power to redefine those things for yourself so that they no longer haunt you.

-Overall, the hope is that with the right support, no matter where it comes from, triggers like Valentine’s Day will become less impactful.
+The overall message is by spending Valentine’s Day with strong support and right intention, triggers and self hate can be less impactful and prevented.
 Yes, the trauma you experienced was real, but the memories of it don’t have to keep hurting you.
 The more autonomy you allow yourself to have over them, the sooner they’ll fade into the background.